Our Faculty

 Lydia Tan

-Diploma, Nanyang Academy of Fine Arts
+Bachelor of Music (Honors), Royal College of Music x Nanyang Academy of Fine Arts

 Piano Instructor